/category/userinfo

 • Storage FAQs

 Accidental File Deletions Why Lease Storage Leased Storage Options File Transfer with Globus Permission Denied Error with Globus Help!
 I deleted my files accidentally!
 What can I do?
-Your home directory contains a hidden directory .snapshot which is not visible even with ls -a.
-Change into that directory to find timestamped versions of your home directory.
+For your home storage, the directory is /home/.snapshots .
 Snapshots are created once per day.
+Find the date you wish to find the snapshot for and navigate to your computing id.
 For GPFS Research Project (leased) storage, the directory is /gpfs/gpfs0/project/.snapshots.
-For non-GPFS Research Project storage, the directory is /project/.snapshot.
-Neither Research Standard (leased) nor Rivanna scratch storage is backed up in any way.
+Neither Research Standard (leased) nor scratch storage is backed up in any way.
 Why should I lease storage?
+Leasing storage from Research Computing means that you do not have to run your own data server or backup system.

 • Frequently Asked Questions